OurHeritageOurStories/cgdc_annotations/README.md

 ## Citation
 If you use this dataset in your research or work, please cite the accompanying paper:
-[ The paper name is "Enriching the Metadata of Community-Generated Digital Content through Entity Linking: An Evaluative Comparison of State-of-the-Art Models" citation will be provided soon when the proceeding is published]
+[ The paper name is "Enriching the Metadata of Community-Generated Digital Content through Entity Linking: An Evaluative Comparison of State-of-the-Art Models"
+Full citation will be provided soon when the proceeding is published]